Emergency Preparedness FAQ

 How safe is it to use candles indoors during an emergency?

 Candles pose a fire hazard and must never be burned unattended.
 For safety reasons, battery powered flashlights may be a better option.
 That said, candles are an inexpensive light source and are often readily accessible.
 If you decide to use candles, be sure to follow the necessary fire safety precautions.
-Keep lit candles in sturdy containers on level surfaces.
-If possible, place a glass shade over them.
+Keep lit candles in sturdy containers (with water to facilitate the extinguishing of the candle) on level surfaces.
+Keep candles away from flammable/combustible materials.
 Candles can be easily knocked over, so keep them out of the reach of children and pets, and away from anything that can burn.
 Extinguish candles before leaving the room or going to bed.

 How much water should I have for an emergency and how should I store it safely?